Kepler-1708 b-i is likely undetectable with HST: Injection-Recovery

 \subsection{Injection}

-Having generated realistic Gaussian noise and sampling in Section~\ref{sub:noise}, we next proceeded to inject transit signals into the light curves.
-To accomplish this, we started with 50 randomly selected samples of the joint posterior of the planet+moon model fit from \citet{kippingExomoonSurvey702022}.
+Having determined realistic Gaussian noise and sampling cadence in Section~\ref{sub:noise}, we next proceeded to create the artificial light curves.
+To accomplish this, we started with 75 randomly selected samples of the joint posterior of the planet+moon model fit from \citet{kippingExomoonSurvey702022}.
 We then used \luna{} \citep{kippingLunaAlgorithmGenerating2011} to simulate the expected ``true" transit signal each of these parameter vectors would produce for the epoch occurring on March 24th, 2023.
-These 50 light curves were then sampled and noised using the results from Section~\ref{sub:noise}.
+These 75 light curves were then sampled and noised using the results from Section~\ref{sub:noise}.

 At this stage, we returned to systematic effects.
 As noted in Section~\ref{sub:noise}, a systematic that is likely to be covariant with the planet+moon model parameters is the visit-long trend.
 Occurring on the timescale an entire visit rather than a single orbit, this is commensurate with the transit duration and was found in \citet{teacheyEvidenceLargeExomoon2018} to have a strong impact on the inferred moon transit depth.
 Several trend models have been proposed in the literature, including a linear slope \citep{huitsonHSTOpticaltonearIRTransmission2013,fraineWaterVapourAbsorption2014,ranjanAtmosphericCharacterizationFive2014,knutsonHubbleSpaceTelescope2014}, a quadratic \citep{stevensonHubbleSpaceTelescope2014, stevensonTransmissionSpectroscopyHot2014} and an exponential \citep{teacheyEvidenceLargeExomoon2018}, but here we adopt the quadratic model as a flexible but simple approach.